You and your family might find these books, booklets and websites useful. They include information about cancer, treatment and coping.

 - You Just Don't Understand

-Sexuality, fertility and cancer reading list
+Sexuality, fertility and menopause reading list

 This booklet from Macmillan Cancer Support offers information to young people about all aspects of sex and relationships and discusses the effects of cancer treatment on fertility.
 It also has coping strategies and options for fertility treatment in people whose fertility is affected.